Master’s programme in the Caring Sciences and Nursing, 120 credits

 Today’s complex health care puts high demands on the skills of nurses.
 As a student on the Master’s programme you will acquire in-depth knowledge of the Caring Sciences and of scientific methodology.
 You will also acquire increased knowledge of how several professions in many different areas of knowledge work together within the field of health and welfare.

-The specialisation in Caring sciences with specialisation in Nursing is based on nurses’ core competencies, professional areas of responsibility and on a holistic view of persons in need of care.
-The patient and family in the context of care throughout the life cycle are in focus.
-Equity and accessibility are emphasised in a person-centred and collaborative approach, involving relations between care-providers, patients and family, as well as within the surrounding community.
+The programme is based on the nurse’s core competences and professional areas of responsibility as well as on a holistic view of people in need of care.
+Throughout the entire life cycle the patient and family are in focus in a caring context.
+Equality and accessibility are emphasised in a person-centred and cooperative approach with regard to relations between caregivers, patient and family as well as within the surrounding community.